Enduring Power of Attorney

 Preparing an enduring power of attorney ensures you protect yourself, those closest to you, and your property.
 Exercise your right to choose an attorney whilst you have the capacity to do so.

-If you lose capacity to make informed financial decisions, you won’t be able to operate a bank account, pay bills, sell property, complete your tax return, manage your investments, or deal with any of your financial affairs.
+If your decision-making ability is impaired, you may not be able to operate a bank account, pay bills, sell property, complete your tax return, manage your investments, or deal with any of your financial affairs.

 As a rule of thumb, all you need to bring along when you make an enduring power of attorney appointment is: